 The check the speed of your website to find out if you need to improve, you can use GTMetrix, a free tool that gives you the load time of your website and tips to improve it.

 2. Create content that is easy to read and easy to find.

-3. Keep your navigation simple and keep your page count low.
+3. Keep your navigation simple and your page count low.

 4. Make sure your designer optimizes your website for performance.

 Many times, designers will throw a ton of scripts and videos on a page because it looks pretty and wows their client.
 This ends up working against the client because it hinders website performance.

 When planning your website project, be sure to check and make sure your designer makes the right decisions when it comes to performance.
 Check to make sure they follow these very basic user experience tips.
 The designer should take necessary steps to speed up your website using performance best practices.

 If you are concerned about performance, consider requesting performance reporting.
 Noctem Media offers this as part of our all-inclusive website management package.
 These performance reports are beneficial because they keep you in the loop about how your website is performing and how your customers are experiencing your website.